-The recognition of the role of transnational civil society actors in global change processes is mainly a post-Cold War development, linked to structural changes in world politics such as growing democratization, economic integration, converging values, and the proliferation of transnational institutions.
+The recognition of the role of transnational civil society actors in global change processes is mainly a post–Cold War development, linked to structural changes in world politics such as growing democratization, economic integration, converging values, and the proliferation of transnational institutions.
 In this context, much of the seminal constructivist work exploring the transnational actions of civil society actors saw these as emerging from and reinforcing positive peaceful change (Smith, Chatfield, and Pagnucco 1997; Simmons 1998).
-The role of transnational advocacy networks promoting principled causes, ideas, and values across the world—in realms such as human rights, democracy, environmental protection, the regulation of warfare, and the protection of women, children and minorities—was viewed in tandem with peaceful mechanisms such as persuasion, social emulation, deliberation and internalization, seeking “to change the utility functions of other players to reflect some new normative commitments” (Finnemore and Sikkink 1998, 914; Keck and Sikkink 1998) and “teaching governments what is appropriate in world politics” (Price 1998, 639).
+The role of transnational advocacy networks promoting principled causes, ideas, and values across the world—in realms such as human rights; democracy; environmental protection; the regulation of warfare; and the protection of women, children, and minorities—was viewed in tandem with peaceful mechanisms such as persuasion, social emulation, deliberation, and internalization, seeking “to change the utility functions of other players to reflect some new normative commitments” (Finnemore and Sikkink 1998, 914; Keck and Sikkink 1998) and “teaching governments what is appropriate in world politics” (Price 1998, 639).

 While these studies mentioned social movements, these appeared mainly as local groups seconding the actions of more institutionalized and resourceful international actors.
-Movements and local activist groups were part of the conveyor belt enacting the transnational diffusion of norms, upwards and downwards.
+Movements and local activist groups were part of the conveyor belt enacting the transnational diffusion of norms, upward and downward.
 As such, their role was summarized by Brysk (1993, 261):

-‘Social movements that lack conventional power can turn their weakness into strength by projecting cognitive and affective information to form international alliances.
+Social movements that lack conventional power can turn their weakness into strength by projecting cognitive and affective information to form international alliances.
 This information resonates in issue-specific international regimes that include non-governmental organizations, and foreign governments and mobilizes “reference publics” through diffuse channels (especially the media).
-Once mobilized, the international system gives social movement resources, protection and more information.’
+Once mobilized, the international system gives social movement resources, protection and more information.

 By the 2000s, references to civil society actors as more than links in transnational activist chains became more frequent, entangled now with debates about neoliberalization, liberal cosmopolitanism, and the consolidation of a global public domain facilitated by the new affordances of internet technologies.
 On the one side, the liberal-constructivist scholarship pointed to a global civil society defined by peaceful discourses of “human rights, sustainable development, poverty alleviation, transparency, climate justice, green radicalism, and human security” (Dryzek 2012, 114), as the social partner in a new architecture of global governance, one with greater space for consensus- and truth-seeking interactions and for the participation of less materially powerful actors (Risse 2000; Scholte 2002; Kaldor 2003; Ruggie 2004).